 -

-3Brush each potato with olive oil or avocado oil to coat the entire surface.
-This will help achieve a perfectly crispy skin in the air fryer.
+3Drizzle each potato with the olive oil or avocado oil, ensuring every surface is coated.
+Use your hands or a pastry brush to evenly spread the oil, which will help produce that signature crispy skin in the air fryer.

 -